Rossiya Bank: Capital outflows from the Soviet Union and Russia

 In March 1992, the Yeltsin government contracted Kroll Associates to track down and find very large sums of money that had been removed from the Soviet Union prior to the August 1991 putsch on the Russian White House.
-In 1992, First Deputy Prime Minister Yegor Timurovich Gaidar said, "Last year saw large-scale privatization by the nomenklatura, privatization by officials for their own personal benefit."
+In 1992, First Deputy Prime Minister Yegor Gaidar said, "Last year saw large-scale privatization by the nomenklatura, privatization by officials for their own personal benefit."
 Gaidar called the Communists and KGB officials criminals and that a "a vigorous search" for the money trails from state-owned capital had flowed abroad virtually unchecked before the collapse of the Soviet Union in the summer of 1991.
 On March 15, 1992, the Russian government froze all capital outflows from Russia.
 On April 4, 1992, Yeltsin issued “The fight against corruption in the public service” decree to provide for maximum transparency of officials and their institutions by providing a listing of their financial obligations, liabilities, securities, income, bank deposits, real estate holdings and their personal property and to prohibit officials from owning businesses.
 In April 1992, Kroll Associates began their investigations with Joseph Serio heading the Kroll Associates efforts in Moscow.
-(Note: From 1990-1, Joseph Serio, an American, worked with the Soviet Interior Ministry as an American liaison.)
+(Note: From 1990 to 1991, Joseph Serio worked with the Soviet Interior Ministry as an American liaison.)
 Also, Joseph Rosetti, the vice chairman of Kroll Associates, was in Moscow to assist.
 The Kroll Associates determined that more than $14 billion in 1991 real dollars had been transferred from Switzerland to New York prior to the August 1991 putsch.
 Also, the Communist Party of the former Soviet Union along with other government agencies, such as the KGB, had transferred more than $40 billion in 2014 real dollars out of the country.
-(Note: Other estimates show that the KGB had removed $50 billion in 1992 real dollars.)
 The assets of the Vnesheconombank were frozen during the investigation.
 However, numerous transactions occurred to bypass the capital flow restrictions often with the British Barclays Bank in Cyprus acting a money laundering center for public officials from Saint Petersburg and Moscow.
-(Note: Vladimir Putin was in charge of the Committee for Foreign Liaison, (комитет внешних связей), the Committee for Foreign Economic Relations, or the Committee for External Relations during this period.
-Later, he was the advisor to Anatoly Sobchak until June 1991 while Sobchak headed the Leningrad City Council from May 1990 to June 1991.
-After Sobchak became the Mayor of Saint Petersburg, Putin became Sobchak's first deputy and later Sobchak's first deputy mayor.
-By 1990, Sobchak was reviled by the KGB for his uncovering of numerous irregularities and illegal actions by the KGB and former KGB officials.)
-According to Valery Makharadze, the government's chief inspector, many joint stock companies were formed to provide an illegal means for capital outflows from Russia, such as the Leningrad Association of Joint Ventures (Note: The Leningrad Association of Joint Ventures was formed in 1990 and had two joint ventures with Germany, one with the United States, and one with Finland (FILCO).) and KOLO.
-(Note: KOLO removed part of the assets of six defense and space complex firms.)
-Numerous officials became wealthy Russian oligarchs including numerous former KGB officials, prominent Communists such as Oleg Belyakov and other former Communists who headed the party Central Committee department that dealt with the defense industry, as well as Leonid Kravchenko, who was the former head of the state television and radio company.
-Jules Kroll, the head of the Kroll Associates, uncovered hundreds of illicit transactions with massive capital outflows.
-This outflow of capital from the Soviet Union and Russia directly contributed to severe economic conditions in Russia during Boris Yeltsin's second term, leading to its collapse, and resulting in the age of Vladimir Putin as the President of Russia.
+(Note: Vladimir Putin oversaw the Committee for External Relations during this period and served as first deputy mayor under Anatoly Sobchak.)
+According to Valery Makharadze, the government's chief inspector, many joint stock companies were formed to provide an illegal means for capital outflows from Russia, such as the Leningrad Association of Joint Ventures (Note: The Leningrad Association of Joint Ventures formed ventures with partners in Germany, Finland, and the US, while KOLO absorbed assets from defense enterprises.) and KOLO.
+Numerous officials became wealthy Russian oligarchs including numerous former KGB officials and prominent Communists.
+Jules B. Kroll, the head of the Kroll Associates, uncovered hundreds of illicit transactions with massive capital outflows.
+This outflow of capital directly contributed to severe economic conditions in Russia during Boris Yeltsin's second term, leading to its collapse, and resulting in the presidency of Vladimir Putin.